bradfrost/atomic-design/chapter-5.md

 The problem with this mentality is that you can almost see that pattern library snapping off and sliding off into the abyss.  **Once the pattern library ceases to reflect the current state of the products it serves, it becomes obsolete**.
 And when the pattern library managing the design system is no longer accurate, the website maintenance process devolves into a smattering of hotfixes and ad hoc changes, ruining all the thoughtfulness that went into creating the original design system.

-In order to set our design systems up for longterm success, we must fundamentally shift our mentality around just what exactly it is we’re creating.
-Rather than thinking of the final product as our sole responsibility, we must recognize that the design system is what underpins our final products *and* pattern libraries.
+In order to set ourselves up for longterm success, we must fundamentally shift our mentality around what we’re actually creating.
+Rather than thinking of final applications as our sole responsibility, we must recognize that the design system is what underpins our final products *and* pattern libraries.

 {% include figure.html src="../images/content/workflow-system-first.png" caption="" %}